NanoBillion/gallant/README.md

 This is the Gallant font, as used by the Sun Microsystems SPARCstation console, extended with glyphs for many Unicode blocks.
-It is a raster font with a 22x12 pixel character cell, descent 5 and ascent 17.
+It is a raster font with a 22x12 pixel character cell, descent 5 and ascent 17, originally part of BSD.

 The starting point was the `gallant.hex` file as found on FreeBSD 14, which contained 502 glyphs at the time.
-This project currently provides more than 4000 glyphs.
+This project currently provides more than 4300 glyphs.
 Major additions:

 * Greek
 * Cyrillic